 QSC Ease Of Use

 QSC devices are quite easy to use and install.
-The Q-SYS mobile app by QSC company is downloadable on both the Google Play Store for Android users and the Apple store for iOS users, which makes it easy to use for every user.
+The Q-SYS mobile app by QSC company is downloadable on both the Google Play Store for Android users and the Apple Store for iOS users, which makes it easy to use for every user.

-There’s also a guide booklet to put users through on how to use and install their QSC devices.
+There’s also a guide booklet to put users through how to use and install their QSC devices.

 Turbosound Ease Of Use